-Cabinet reshuffle: Indranee Rajah promoted to full minister, new Cabinet will have 3 women ministers
+Cabinet reshuffle: Indranee Rajah promoted, new Cabinet now has 3 women ministers

 Senior Minister of State for Finance and Law Indranee Rajah, 55, will be made a full minister in the Prime Minister's Office, the PMO said on Tuesday (April 24).

-She will join Minister for Culture, Community and Youth Grace Fu and Mrs Josephine Teo, who will be appointed Minister for Manpower, in the Cabinet.
+She will join Minister for Culture, Community and Youth Grace Fu and Mrs Josephine Teo, who will be promoted to Minister for Manpower, in the Cabinet.

-Ms Indranee, a core member of the fourth-generation leadership team, will also be Second Minister for Education and Second Minister for Finance, taking over from Mr Lawrence Wong.
+Ms Indranee, a core member of the fourth-generation leadership team, will also be Second Minister for Education and Second Minister for Finance.
 The Ministry of Education will revert to having one minister at its helm, with Mr Ong Ye Kung leading it.

 As a transition arrangement, Ms Indranee will also be Second Minister for Law until June 30 before Mr Edwin Tong becomes Senior Minister of State in the Law Ministry from July 1.